awsdocs/amazon-connect-admin-guide/doc_source/about-contact-states.md

 A contact record captures events associated with the contact in your contact center\.
 For example, how long the contact lasted, when it started and stopped\.
 For a list of all data that's captured in the contact record, see [Contact records data model](ctr-data-model.md)\.

 A contact record is opened for a customer when they are connected to your contact center\.
-The contact record is completed when the interaction with the contact flow or agent ends \(that is, the agent has completed the ACW and cleared the contact\)\.
+The contact record is completed when the interaction with the flow or agent ends \(that is, the agent has completed the ACW and cleared the contact\)\.
 This means it's possible for a customer to have multiple contact records\.

 The following diagram shows when a contact record is created for a contact\.